 You might even wonder if things ever were that unfettered.

 The unspoken promise of the Make America Great Again message is to return America to a better, simpler time; to some, that means the 1950s, when suburban America was growing, kids were home and at the dinner table at 5:00 pm (which of course the housewife prepared), and life was like an episode of Leave It To Beaver.

-The reality, though?
+The reality of the time, though?
 Women didn’t have as many choices in terms of careers, were underpaid (and still are), and were victims of sexual harassment that could never be admitted in polite company.

-The Civil Rights Act hadn’t yet been passed, and Black Americans had to fight to eat at the same lunch counters, struggled to be able to vote as easily as everyone else (and still do), and sue their way to be able to attend a local school.
+The Civil Rights Act hadn’t yet been passed, and Black Americans had to fight to eat at the same lunch counters as whites, struggled to be able to vote as easily as everyone else (and still do), and sue their way to be able to attend a local school.

 “And the time and place and all the great events are near and dear to us not because our memories call them forth in pure nostalgia, but because they are a part of us today.” — Edgar W. Smith, 1946